ctford/cooking-with-clojure/README.md

 Paradoxically, by avoiding changing individual values, functional programming languages make representing change itself easier.
-Though functional programming can be used in any domain that object-oriented programming, I have personally found that domains where time and change are important concepts to be where functional programming languages like Clojure really have the edge over using mutable objects.
+Though functional programming can be used in any domain that object-oriented programming can, I have personally found that domains where time and change are important concepts are where functional programming languages like Clojure really shine.